 This architecture shows Oracle Cloud Infrastructure Data Flow connecting to Amazon Web Service (AWS) S3 buckets or Azure Blob Storage buckets, analyzing the data, and saving the results in Oracle Cloud Infrastructure Object Storage.

-To connect to Amazon Web Service, the Data Flow application requires AWS access key and secret key.
+To connect to AWS, the Data Flow application requires an AWS access key and a secret key.
 To connect to Azure, Data Flow requires the Azure account name and account key.

 The following diagram illustrates this reference architecture.

 The architecture has the following components:

 An Oracle Cloud Infrastructure region is a localized geographic area that contains one or more data centers, called availability domains.
 Regions are independent of other regions, and vast distances can separate them (across countries or even continents).

 - Oracle Cloud Infrastructure Data Flow